First-line Advanced/Metastatic Squamous NSCLC: HARMONi-6 based Treatment Selection

 Stage IV or recurrent not amenable to curative therapy

-Recommend broad NGS (tissue or plasma) for all patients.
+Comprehensive NGS is not universal in all patients with Squamous Cell NSCLC.
+However for select patients with mixed histology, light or never smokers, and small biopsies a broad NGS (tissue or plasma) is recommended.
 Includes: EGFR, ALK, ROS1, BRAF, METex14 skipping, RET, NTRK, KRAS G12C, HER2, etc.

 • Actionable driver detected => Follow approved targeted therapy